 The City of Hobart aims to enhance Hobart as a centre of cultural excellence by commissioning works of public art that celebrate, mark and reveal aspects of community life.

 Hobart has an extensive and varied collection of public art.
-From the city centre, it's just a short walk between Franklin Square's monumental 19th century bronze statues of British Empire figures and the most cutting-edge contemporary work by students of the Tasmanian School of Art.
+From the city centre it's just a short walk between Franklin Square's monumental 19th century bronze statues of British Empire figures and the most cutting-edge contemporary work by students of the Tasmanian School of Art.
 Throughout the city, public artworks add interest, attraction and occasionally even controversy.
-The City's public art collection can be viewed on our interactive public art map.